brennier/extract-dialogue/README.md

 # extract-dialogue
-Uses subtitle timestamps to extract the dialogue from an .mkv file.
+Uses subtitle timestamps to extract the dialogue from a video file.
 This script is written in plain Bourne Shell.
 The only dependency is ffmpeg.

-First, ffmpeg is used to extract the subtitle file from the .mkv file.
-It then splits and converts the audio track of the .mkv file according to the timestamps of the subtitle file.
-This requires the subtitles in a text-based format (i.e. subtitles that are in the format .ass, .ssa, or .srt).
-The audio cuts are then concatenated and written to the output filename (default is `output.mp3`).
+First, the timestamps from the subtitles are extracted.
+The subtitles can either be specified as an external file or as a track number if the input is a container format like .mkv.
+The subtitles are required to be in a text-based format (i.e. subtitles that are in the format .ass, .ssa, .srt, etc.).
+The timestamps are then padded and overlapping timestamps are merged.
+The script then sets up and executes a ffmpeg command for extracting the audio using an ffmpeg filter complex.

 ## Options
 There are several options that you can specify: